-And that wasn’t the only unfavorable result I had seen, when I applied to MBA programs the first year, I did not get any admits!
+And that wasn’t the only unfavorable result I had seen, when I applied to MBA programs the first year, I was rejected by them all!
 Couple of interviews but no final admit – it was heartbreaking and tough.
 I persisted, applied the second time around and got into NYU Stern!
 Frankly, I did a lot of introspection the second time around and had a much clearer vision for what I was looking for.
 And I can tell this with conviction, if I had received an admit in my first attempt, I would NOT have made the most of my MBA because I might have followed the herd, gotten into a stream that I am not that passionate about.
 When I joined NYU finally, I knew I wanted to work with startups only and had a plan of action.
 It helped me get a job offer after my first summer itself and I dropped out of the program saving one year of opportunity cost and MBA fee!

 So, while our results page is full of glorious admits (which have even caught me by surprise), not every result is a positive one.
 I have a student who has great potential and he has not received admits at par with his capability.
-It happens sometimes.
+It happens sometimes even though you try your best to improve your success probability.
 In this post, I am going to talk about rejects and how to deal with them.

 I shared my story above to just convey that rejects are not necessarily bad if you do not give up and if you learn from your past experiences.
 Most of the successful people I know have not been simply lucky, they are just better at dealing with negative results.
 Did you notice that I haven’t used the word ‘failure’ at all here?
 It is because these negative results are not a failure by any means.
 They are only telling you that you should try things differently and get better results.
 They are telling you to take a breather and punch back harder.